awto/effectfuljs/packages/vscode-debugger/README.md

 This snippet calls `restore` on restart (`onRestart` callback) and after some project file is changed and loaded file (`onHotSwapping` callback).

 Add `"timeTravelDisabled": true` so the initialization won't collect time-traveling traces, and only enable it when it is interesting.
 In the snippet above it is `EDBG.journal.enabled = true;` line.

+## Data breakpoints

+Data breakpoints require time traveling to work.
+It can be disabled if not needed with `"timeTravelDisabled": true` option.
+However, they are especially useful with time traveling.
+If you need to know what set some value, add a data breakpoint to it and run the execution backward.

 ## Interoperating with runtime/native modules